Need Just the Right Edible Flower

 encyclopedia of flowers you can eat.

 Want to know if a plant you're considering has edible flowers?
 This is the place to look.

-add new flowers to the edible flowers list all the time.
+add new flowers all the time.
 Also, I will

 tell you about each flower in detail.
 Click on the links to go to that